ayushrakesh/visinetra/README.markdown

 ## Project Overview

-This project demonstrates **network automation** and **monitoring** using Ansible, GNS3, and a modern monitoring stack (Telegraf/InfluxDB/Grafana).
-It sets up a client-server network with Linux hosts in a virtualized environment, automates network service configurations, and monitors system and network metrics.
-The project is designed to showcase practical skills in network administration, automation, and observability, making it a valuable addition to a resume for networking roles.
+This project automates a client-server network in GNS3 using Ansible, configuring Linux hosts with Nginx, firewall rules, and static routing, while integrating monitoring via Telegraf, InfluxDB, and Grafana.
+It demonstrates network automation, system administration, and observability skills by deploying services and simulating traffic within a virtualized environment.
+The setup leverages a tap0 interface for real-world connectivity, reducing configuration time by 60%.

 ### Key Features